BCannon88/ChoreWallet/README.md

    ## Installation

-    After cloning the repo, do an npm i in both client and server and download all dependicies listed in the package.json
+    After cloning the repo, do an npm i in both client and server and download all dependicies listed in the package.json Use npm run seed to add the seeded chore data.
+    Finally, use npm run develop to run the application.

    ## Usage

     Used to track and pay chores and there completion status

    ## Credits